carolinacraus/Election_Analysis/README.md

   - Charles Cooper Stock received 23.8% of the vote and 85,213 number of votes
   - Diana Regette received 73.8% of the votes and 272,892 number of votes
   - Ray Antony Doane received 3.1% of the votes and 11,606 number of votes
+- The winner of the election was:
+  - Diana Regette, who received 73.8% of the votes and 272,892 number of votes

 ## Challlenges